Updated 20 May 2017

 How to know what alternator is which

-Alternators used for regenerative braking are larger and may have multiple drive belts
+Alternators used for regenerative braking are large.
+In addition, they may have multiple drive belts

-The alternator type can be established for certain by connecting a multimeter across the main battery.
-You may need to extent the leads.
-Make 100% sure they do not get wound up by the fan or drive belt.
-Have an assistant check the voltage over a range of driving.
-In particular check whilst braking for a distance down a hill.
-This may increase alternator output to over 15 volts.
-If at any time it drops below 12.7 volts it’s a sure indication there’s regenerative braking.
-(One BCDC maker suggests doing this by fitting a cigarette lighter plug to the meter lead socket.
+To establish alternator type connect a multimeter across the starter battery.
+You may, however, need to extent the leads.
+Ensure they cannot be wound up by the drive belt.
+Have an assistant check voltage over a range of driving.
+Check whilst braking for a distance downhill.
+This may increase output to over 15 volts.
+(One BCDC maker suggests to do this by fitting a lighter plug to the meter lead socket.
 This is not a good idea.
-Some vehicles have them fed at constant voltage.)
+Some vehicles have them feed them at constant voltage!)

-The author is currently compiling a list vehicles known to need BCDC units.
-Information would be appreciated.
-I cannot assist re vehicles that are not listed.
-You can ask the alternator charger unit suppliers – but they cannot always advise.
 Experienced auto electricians should be able to help.
 See also the dual battery system selector (that indicates RV alternator types etc) at https://www.redarc.com.au/calculator/dual-battery-calculator.

 Variable voltage alternator problems with caravans – summary

-Fixed Voltage Alternators & Temperature Compensating Alternators – 12.7 volts and above whilst driving.
-Most conventional dc-dc alternator chargers and voltage sensing relays should work (contact their makers if in doubt).
+Fixed Voltage Alternators & Temperature Compensating Alternators.
+These produce above 12.7 volts whilst driving.
+Most dc-dc alternator chargers and voltage sensing relays should work.
+Contact their makers if in doubt.

-Note: In vehicles with variable voltage alternators, the main cable from the chassis to the engine and/or starter battery doubles as a so-called current shunt.
-This provides load current indication.
-All negative return leads from RV appliances etc MUST be taken to the chassis side of that cable.
-That cable must not be altered in any way.
+Note: Vehicles with variable voltage alternators monitor load and charge via a chassis to starter battery cable.
+All negative returns from RV appliances MUST be to the chassis side of this cable.
+The cable must not be altered in any way.

-Our constantly updated books include the globally selling Caravan & Motorhome Electrics, the all new Caravan & Motorhome Book, Solar That Really Works (for boats, cabins and RVs), Solar Success (for home and property systems, and The Camper Trailer Book.
+Our constantly updated books include Caravan & Motorhome Electrics, the Caravan & Motorhome Book, and Camper Trailer Book.
+Solar That Really Works is for cabins and RVs).
+Solar Success is for home and property systems.